meetlisa/familyliferocks/_posts/2017-01-12-call-the-midwifes.md

 categories: [Healthcare]
 ---

-*Guest post on pregnancy and delivery and the role the midwifes play in germany by Dr. Katja Heumader.
+*Guest post on pregnancy and delivery and the role the midwives play in Germany by Dr. Katja Heumader.
 Katja is a close friend of Lisa.
-Her kids are the same age as ours and we spend at least one afternoon per week with each other.
-The late at night WhatsApp Messages about the hard/stupid/crazy moments of parenting saved each other more than once.*
+Her kids are the same age as ours and we spend at least one afternoon per week.
+The late night WhatsApp messages about the hard/stupid/crazy moments of parenting have saved the day more than once.*

 My Brazilian friend got pregnant in 2013.
 The first question she asked was: "I don't understand this whole midwife-thing you have in Germany.
 What do I need a midwife for?
 And how do I find the right one?"
 In Brazil, children are born under doctoral supervision in hospital, many of them via c-section (in cities up to 90 per cent).
 For comparison: In Germany the share of c-sections is about 30 per cent.
 Of course, the absence of midwives is one of the reasons for the high share of c-sections in Brazil.